vue-vine/vue-vine/packages/docs/src/introduction/ecosystem.md

 }
 ```

-## Slidev plugin <VersionTip version="v1.4.0+" />
+## Slidev plugin

-Vine also provides a plugin for Slidev, you can use it to register Vine components in your Slidev project.
+Since v1.4.0, Vine also provides a plugin for Slidev, you can use it to register Vine components in your Slidev project.

 To install the plugin, you should add a `setup/main.ts` file in your Slidev project for setup Vue application, find more details in [Slidev documentation](https://sli.dev/custom/config-vue).